n3rdbeere/bash-man-completion/README.md

 show Manpage of command and last argument of it

-shall be an extension to bash-completion, only with three <tab>'s
+shall be an extension to bash-completion, hit on tab-tab-tab